Philippe Pétain: Eponymy

 Hengshan Road, in Shanghai, was "Avenue Pétain" between 1922 and 1943.
 There is a Petain Road in Singapore in the Little India neighbourhood.
-Pinardville, a traditionally French-Canadian neighborhood of Goffstown, New Hampshire, has a Petain Street dating from the 1920s, alongside parallel streets named for other World War I generals, John Pershing, Douglas Haig, Ferdinand Foch, and Joseph Joffre.
+Pinardville, a traditionally French-Canadian neighbourhood of Goffstown, New Hampshire, has a Petain Street dating from the 1920s, alongside parallel streets named for other World War I generals, John Pershing, Douglas Haig, Ferdinand Foch and Joseph Joffre.

 New York Canyon of Heroes

-On 26 October 1931, Pétain was honored with a ticker-tape parade down Manhattan's Canyon of Heroes.
+On 26 October 1931, Pétain was honoured with a ticker-tape parade down Manhattan's Canyon of Heroes.
 In 2017, the New York City Mayor's Office considered removing the sidewalk ribbon denoting the parade for Pétain, given his collaborationist government in World War II.

 Personal life

 Pétain was a bachelor until his sixties and known for his womanising.
 After World War I Pétain married his mistress, Eugénie Hardon (1877–1962), on 14 September 1920; they remained married until the end of Pétain's life.
 After rejecting Pétain's first marriage proposal, Hardon had married and divorced François de Hérain by 1914 when she was 35.
-At the opening of the Battle of Verdun in 1916 Pétain is said to have been fetched during the night from a Paris hotel by a staff officer who knew that he could be found with Eugénie Hardon.
+At the opening of the Battle of Verdun in 1916, Pétain is said to have been fetched during the night from a Paris hotel by a staff officer who knew that he could be found with Eugénie Hardon.
 She had no children by Pétain but already had a son from her first marriage, Pierre de Hérain, whom Pétain strongly disliked.